-In most cases, students are better served by earning an A.A., A.S., A.F.A., or A.E.S., degree before transfer.
+In most cases, students are better served by earning an A.A., A.S., A.F.A.-Art, A.F.A-Music, or A.E.S., degree before transfer.
 Individual baccalaureate-oriented credits earned at Harper College are also transferable to other institutions of higher learning.

 Transfer students are responsible to know the specific requirements of the institutions they are considering for transfer and should consult with those institutions directly.
 In addition, students should make an appointment with a student development faculty member at Harper College.
 Ideally students should see a counselor to discuss their transfer plans prior to registering for courses each semester.
-Resource materials and counseling assistance are available in Harper's Student Development Centers in the Business and Social Science Center, 1117 and in the Science, Math and Health Careers Center, D142.
+Resource materials and counseling assistance are available in Harper's Student Development Centers in the Business and Social Science Center, 1117, the Science, Math and Health Careers Center, D142, and the Student and Administration Center, A347.